Flamingos in Turks and Caicos

 The island of South Caicos is an amazing destination for birdwatching, with an interesting array of terrains that includes old salt salinas, coastal bluffs, and mangrove estuaries.

-South Caicos is great for both do-it-yourself outings or organized guided eco-tours.
-Kayak or paddleboard trips are also an excellent way to get to the best birdwatching sights.
+South Caicos is great for both do-it-yourself outings and organized guided eco-tours.
+Kayak or paddleboard trips are also an excellent way to get to the best birdwatching spots.

 Species and Sightings